unspecific/training/BSidesDFW2022/Intro_to_Linux/README.md

-# Introduction to Kali Linux
+# Introduction to Kali Linux - 2 hours

 A fast paced introduction to the Linux operating system.
 Learn to understand how Linux environments are most commonly set up.
 Learn how to use the command line to explore the system, manipulate files, install/upgrade applications, and more.
 This course is based on Kali Linux, but most aspects will extend to most Linux distributions.
 * This Course is a precursor to the other 2 classes taught by Lee Heath, ‘Introduction to Nmap’ and ‘Wifi Hacking with Wireshark’.